sunaku/tamzen-font/README.md

 Tamzen font
 ===========

-This is [my personal fork][1] of the wonderful [Tamsyn font][2] by Scott Fial.
+This is [my personal fork][1] of the wonderful [Tamsyn font by Scott Fial][2].

-It is programatically forked from Tamsyn version 1.9 by the `Rakefile` script (see the "Building" section below) and diverges from it in the following ways:
+It is programatically forked from Tamsyn version 1.11 by the `Rakefile` script (see the "Building" section below) which backports glyphs from older versions while deleting deliberately empty glyphs (which are marked as unimplemented) to allow secondary/fallback fonts to provide real glyphs at those codepoints.

-* Medium "g" is backported from Tamsyn 1.6.
-* Medium "h" is backported from Tamsyn 1.6.
-* Medium "m" is backported from Tamsyn 1.6.
-* Bold and medium "l" are backported from Tamsyn 1.6.
-* Bold and medium "w" are backported from Tamsyn 1.6.
-* Bold and medium "y" are backported from Tamsyn 1.6.
-* Deliberately empty glyphs are deleted (marked as unimplemented) so that they do not block secondary fonts from supplying real glyphs at those codepoints.

-For the new 10x20 size introduced in Tamsyn 1.9:
-* Medium "U" is manually derived from Tamsyn 1.6.
-* Bold and medium "g" are manually derived from Tamsyn 1.6.

-The "TamzenForPowerline" fonts provide additional [Powerline symbols][5], which were programatically added using [ZyX_I's bitmap-font-patcher][6].
+The "TamzenForPowerline" fonts provide additional [Powerline symbols][5], which are programatically injected with [ZyX_I's bitmap-font-patcher][6].

 Screenshots
 -----------